Alex Verdugo Player Props: Red Sox vs. Rockies

-The Boston Red Sox and Alex Verdugo, who went 1-for-4 last time out, take on Chase Anderson and the Colorado Rockies at Fenway Park, Tuesday at 7:10 PM ET.
+The Boston Red Sox, including Alex Verdugo (.325 slugging percentage in past 10 games, including no homers), take on starting pitcher Austin Gomber and the Colorado Rockies at Fenway Park, Wednesday at 7:10 PM ET.

 Alex Verdugo Game Info & Props vs. the Rockies